yannickmoy/SPARKrobustX/README.md

 - files ``*_max_time.csv`` contain data about maximal time for proved checks

+- files ``*_max_time_map.csv`` contain a mapping from maximal time for proved checks to the number of corresponding checks proved at this maximal time

 ## Results

 Results for the three projects mentioned above are stored in: